Princeton-Competitive-Programming/princeton-competitive-programming/pages/fall24/week3_learn.md

 ## Problem E - [The Meeting Place Cannot Be Changed](https://codeforces.com/group/hNnRWqFua0/contest/553384/problem/E)

 Read the problem.
+Given the constraint on $n$, you need a solution that runs in $\Theta(n \log (\max x + \max v))$ or better

 Same goal as before, so you know the gist.
+There is one difference here, which is that the answer isn't necessarily an integer, but the idea is the same.
 Keep reading for a hint.

 Let's try to check if it is possible to meet within $t$ seconds.
 In this time, the $i$th friend can get anywhere within the segment